Talk to Trip Expert

 Easier trekking is heavily dependent on preparation.
 The basics of preparation lie in training adequately and pacing oneself.

 The trek being guided is for the sake of structure, safety, and the convenience of an easier trek.
-With the guides in charge of logistics, there is proper pacing and ensure that safety is taken for granted in the event of an emergency
+With the guides in charge of logistics, there is proper pacing and ensuring that safety is taken for granted in the event of an emergency

-Yes, Everest Base Camp Trek is not only rewarding, but it is also one of the more difficult treks to complete.
+Yes, the Everest Base Camp Trek is not only rewarding, but it is also one of the more difficult treks to complete.
 The trek will have you hiking to the limit of your endurance, as well as requiring adequate training, and you will also have the opportunity to experience beautiful landscapes and rich culture that few are known to experience.

 While it is always good to have the right training and preparation, trekking to Everest Base Camp is always rewarding.